Budnarae/obsidian/public/DirectX SDK Document - Tutorial 4 3D Spaces.md

 # 3D Spaces

 In the previous tutorial, the vertices of the triangle were placed strategically to perfectly align themselves on the screen.

+이전 강의에서 삼각형의 꼭짓점들을 화면에 완벽히 정렬되도록 전략적으로 배치했다.

 However, this will not always be the case.
 Thus, we need a system to denote objects in 3D space and a system to display them.

+아지만

 In the real world, objects exist in 3D space.
 This means that to place an object in a particular position in the world, we would need to use a coordinate system and define three coordinates that correspond to the position.
 In computer graphics, 3D spaces are most commonly in Cartesian coordinate system.
 In this coordinate system, three axes, X, Y, and Z, perpendicular to each other, dictate the coordinate that each point in the space has.
 This coordinate system is further divided into left-handed and right-handed systems.
 In a left-handed system, when X axis points to the right and Y axis points to up, Z axis points forward.
 In a right-handed system, with the same X and Y axes, Z axis points backward.